 - Bake for 15 minutes or so at 350F.

 see vegan and other food combos below.
 You will need to find a soft bread for this.
 I used gluten free white bread.
-I've also tried it with paleo bread and it works well but had to bake longer. br]
+I’ve also tried it with paleo bread and it works well but had to bake longer.

-Save the crusts for a casserole base [like this o ne
+Save the crusts for a casserole filling.

 Here are some combos that you can make to tailor your nutritional and/or fueling needs.